 Breathable leather flats with soft pigskin lining and a cushy memory foam footbed.
 Meet your new favorite shoes, and they even have arch support — a rarity in ballet flats.
 The flexible soles move with your every step.
 I’ve owned this pair of flats for the past year and love the supple leather.

-Best Travel Shoes for Men
+Business Travel Shoes for Men

 As Chad on Zappos says, “Looks and feels great.
 They are not too fancy and can be worn with jeans, but still look great with a suit.”

 That’s what you’re looking for in a great business shoe: versatile enough for the boardroom and to hit happy hour in jeans to blow off steam.